tk5ep/TTGO-modules-RX-test/README.md

 This software puts the module in receive mode and displays the RSSI value in dBm of the input signal.

 # How ?
-- Connect a signal generator at the antenna connector
+- Connect a signal generator at the antenna connector with a known value, modulated or not.
 - Load the software on Visual Studio Code with PlatformIO compiler.
 - Change to settings to fit to your board.
 - Reboot the module that will display the RSSI value of the received signal.